Skip to content

 • state: state of the query.
 It contains the following properties:

-• error: the error returned by the query.
-It's null if the query was successful.
+• error: the error thrown by the query if it failed, null otherwise.

 • status: the data status of the query.
 It starts as 'pending', and then it changes to 'success' or 'error' depending on the outcome of the query function: